-Prior to his selection as Deputy Director, Mr. Werkheiser was the Associate Director for Water where he was responsible for all aspects of water science programs in the USGS, including strategic program development, meaningful accountability measures, budget initiatives, and representation of the bureau to the Department, the Administration, Congress, Universities, Tribes, and other Federal, State, and local agencies.
+Prior to his detail he served as the USGS Deputy Director.
+Before his selection as Deputy Director, Mr. Werkheiser was the Associate Director for Water where he was responsible for all aspects of water science programs in the USGS, including strategic program development, meaningful accountability measures, budget initiatives, and representation of the bureau to the Department, the Administration, Congress, Universities, Tribes, and other Federal, State, and local agencies.
 USGS is the largest provider of hydrologic information in the world and as Associate Director for Water, Mr. Werkheiser was responsible for a complex portfolio supporting more than 3,300 USGS employees with funding from over 1,600 partners.

 Before becoming Associate Director for Water, Mr. Werkheiser served as the As the Eastern Regional Director where he oversaw 41 Science Centers across a complex region encompassing the 26 states east of the Mississippi, the District of Columbia, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.
 He supervised over 3,000 people supported with budgets of over $380 million in appropriated and partner funding.
 He led the USGS in delivering tools and technologies to support the President’s Executive Order for the Chesapeake Bay and for the Great Lakes Restoration Initiative, the large single partner-funded effort ever conducted by USGS.